| Mansfield PA and Richmond Township in Tioga County PA |

 pleased with Tunney’s victory over Dempsey than John N. Hatfield, purchasing

-was Tunney’s bunk mate at Paris Island and Quantico and is a staunch admirer
+Tunney’s bunk mate at Paris Island and Quantico and is a staunch admirer of the

-of the “fighting marine.”
-They also went overseas together, but were separated
+“fighting marine.”
+They also went overseas together, but were separated soon

-soon after reaching France.
-Mr. Hatfield recalls that Tunney boxed a lot
+after reaching France.
+Mr. Hatfield recalls that Tunney boxed a lot at Paris

-at Paris Island and Quantico and says he spent a good deal of his spare
+Island and Quantico and says he spent a good deal of his spare time teaching

-made the moving picture, “Around the Clock with the Marines” that was used
+moving picture, “Around the Clock with the Marines” that was used for recruiting

-for recruiting purposes.
-So Gene’s work in “The Fighting Marine” and his
+purposes.
+So Gene’s work in “The Fighting Marine” and his current appearance in

 The Wellsboro Agitator, March 7, 1934